 “It is complete seduction… The content is riveting and confronting.
 It has no sentimentality.
 It is rigorous and fearless… This work deserves exposure again and again.” – Kevin Jackson, Theatre Reviews

-In accordance with NSW Health recommendations, it is our venue policy that masks are worn when attending KXT There is a strict lockout policy and latecomers will not be admitted.
+In accordance with the venue policy, it is a requirement that masks are worn when attending KXT.
+At this time, it is also required to show a double vaccinated status and NSW Covid Check In upon entry to the venue.
+There is a strict lockout policy and latecomers will not be admitted.